 - Glutinous rice: Also called sweet rice or malagkit.
 This is what gives suman its chewy, sticky texture once cooked.

-- Coconut milk: Fresh coconut milk is great if you have it, but canned or carton coconut milk works just fine.
+- Coconut milk: Fresh coconut milk is great if you have it, but canned coconut milk works just fine.
 Go with full-fat for the best flavor and texture.

 Step 1: Prepare the banana leaves

-Wipe or rinse the banana leaves clean, then briefly pass them over an open flame to soften them so they don't tear.
-Cut out the thick center rib and slice the leaves into rectangles about 8 × 10 inches-you'll need about 18 pieces, plus a few extra strips for tying.
+Remove the thick center rib and cut the leaves into 8 × 10-inch pieces.
+You'll need about 18 pieces, plus a few extra strips for tying.

 Step 2: Rinse the rice

-Rinse 2½ cups glutinous rice under running water until clean, then drain well and set aside.
+Rinse 2½ cups glutinous rice under running water until the water looks mostly clear.
+Drain well.

 Step 4: Partially cook the rice